RosaTheDev/javascript-foundations-originals/roadrace/README.md

 ## Installation Steps

 In order to be able to run these tests you need to install the dependencies at the root level of this repository.
-Find the directions [here]([root-level of this repository])(https://github.com/turingschoo;-examples/javascript-foundations).
+Find the directions [here](https://github.com/turingschoo;-examples/javascript-foundations).

 ### Running the Tests